A new sample of massive B-type contact binary candidates from the OGLE survey of the Magellanic Clouds

-To compare their predictions, \citet{Menon2021} had also put together the first comprehensive list of observed spectroscopic binaries from the SMC, LMC and Milky Way (MW), that were classified as over-contact binaries with fill-out factors of $f_\textrm{fill-out} = R_\star/R_\textrm{RL}\geq1$ or near-contact binaries which under-fill their Roche lobe volumes by $\approx10\%$ or alternatively have fill-out factors of $f_\textrm{fill-out} = R_\star/R_\textrm{RL}\approx0.9-1$.
-Some of these near-CBs also permitted an over-contact solution from their radial velocity curves.
-Together, this sample contains 26 systems, 17 of which are in the MW and 9 are in the Magellanic Clouds.
-The MW sample covers a large range in the $P-q$ distribution, possibly due to its far more diverse stellar environment compared to the Magellanic Clouds, and would require its own dedicated study.
+Paper I also compiled the first comprehensive list of spectroscopically confirmed massive CBs and near-CBs from literature, i.e, those with radial velocity (RV) curves and light curves, which comprised of 26 systems in total, from the SMC, LMC and Milky Way (MW).
+The majority of the spectroscopic CBs were O-type systems with $T_\textrm{eff}\gtrapprox30$\,kK with periods $>1$\,d; B-type CBs were under reported.
+The majority of these belonged to the MW; only two confirmed CBs were identified in the Magellanic Clouds.

-Most of the 9 reported spectroscopic contact or near-contact systems in the Magellanic Clouds are O-type binaries, with components that have $T_\textrm{eff}\gtrapprox30$\,kK, spectroscopic masses $\gtrapprox15\Msun$ and periods $>1$\,d, of which only two systems are reported solely as over-contact binaries.
-The predictions of \citet{Menon2021}, however, expect the majority of CBs to be B-type binaries with $P\leq1$\,d, since they have the longest contact durations in their binary-model grid and also due to their weight from the initial mass function (IMF).
-The 7 other systems in this sample, have mass ratios of $q=0.4-1$ and periods upto 2.205\,d, and are classified as near- or over-contact binaries owing to the uncertainty in their fill-out factors. \citet{Menon2021} found that the inclusion of semi-detached or detached binaries with $f_\textrm{fill-out}=0.9-1$ in their synthetic populations could explain these wider, unequal-mass binaries, and therefore expected that some of these observed systems may not be true CBs.
+\citet{abdul-masih2022} pioneered to determine orbital period-change rates from archival records for six O+O systems flagged in Paper I and thereby determine their mass-transfer rates; however, these estimates were limited by large uncertainties.
+More recently, \citet{vrancken2024} performed a similar analysis for five B+B systems, determining period-change rates with improved precision, and found values broadly consistent with the predictions of Paper I. A similar study had also been carried out by \citet{qian2007} for two massive CBs.
+These works concluded, within their uncertainties, that a subset of massive CB candidates are undergoing nuclear-timescale mass transfer.

-In order to reasonably test these theoretical predictions and shed light on the $P-q$ distribution of CBs, it is critical to expand the sample size of known CBs in the Magellanic Clouds, particularly to hunt for B-type CBs.
-For this we turn to the largest photometric survey of eclipsing binaries available for the Magellanic Clouds-- the Optical Gravitational Lensing Experiment (OGLE)-IV survey \citep{Udalski2015,Pawlak2016}.
+The field of massive CBs, thus, suffers from small-number statistics.
+To rigorously test theoretical predictions, a substantially larger, homogeneously analysed sample of massive CBs is required.
+For this, we use the largest photometric survey database of eclipsing binaries-- the Optical Gravitational Lensing Experiment (OGLE)-IV survey of the Magellanic Clouds \citep{Udalski2015,Pawlak2016}.